-We are right in the midst of preparation for MEETmeTONIGHT, the European Researchers’ Night, returning this year in Milan on 27th and 28th September in the Indro Montanelli Public Gardens, and from 23th to 28th September in our new location at the Ottagono of Galleria Vittorio Emanuele II.
+We are right in the midst of preparation for MEETmeTONIGHT, the European Researchers’ Night, returning this year in Milan on 27th and 28th September in the Indro Montanelli Public Gardens.

 A singular opportunity to interact with research, where visitors can speak and mingle with its key players, find out what happens in the lab and enjoy a first-hand experience of research’s impact on our daily lives.